htmlbanjo/disco-courier/README.md

 - options are defined in /lib/args.ts
 - routing to templates is done in /templates/index.ts
 - if stuck, refer to /lib/migration.ts for details on how entities and groups are managed.
+- if using the group with the `--output=db` flag, you'll need to generate a new schema using the sequelize-cli.

+#### Sequelize Option

+- after you've generated some seed files, you can do `npm run db:up` to populate the database of your choice.
+- SQLite should be ready out-of-the-box, you'll need to follow the standard Sequelize setup for Postgres, etc.

 ### Notes